blackducksoftware/hub/README.containers.md

 ### Container Description

 The NGiNX container will be a reverse proxy for the Hub Web App.
 It will have ports exposed outside of the Docker network.
 This is the container that will be configured for HTTPS.
 There will be config volumes here to allow the configuration of HTTPS.
-This container should only need to connect to the Hub Web App container.

 ### Scalability

-There should be no harm in scaling this container, but I'm not sure it would have any benefit at the moment.
+There should only be a single instance of this container.
+It currently cannot be scaled.

 ### Links/Ports